software-students-spring2025/1-specification-exercise-robots/README.md

 ## Product Vision Statement

-Built for those looking to get into a new hobby or to dive deeper into the art of origami, REPLACEAPPNAME is a mobile app that streamlines the origami learning process and handles all your origami-related needs.
+Built for those looking to get into a new hobby or to dive deeper into the art of origami, ORGMI is a mobile app that streamlines the origami learning process and handles all your origami-related needs.

 ## User Requirements